 If you’re planning a birthday for yourself or a friend, any one of these spots is a great choice.
 Drink all the drinks and forget your age.
 It’s only a number.

 Mr. Pollo’s modern take on Latin American food is very affordable and very good, so it’s great if you’re the type of person who gets Catholic guilt about forcing your friends to pay for exorbitant group meals.
-They serve a $35 four-course menu that changes every night, but always includes some excellent arepas.
+They serve an inexpensive four-course menu that changes every night, but always includes some excellent arepas.
 This Mission spot is on the extreme end of casual, and tiny - the whole space only fits 14, so you should probably just go big and rent the whole place out.
-Take advantage of the entirely flexible BYOB policy (seriously, you can bring pretty much anything) or delve into the not-at-all average wine list (choices include a Muscadet sold in 40s).

 Nothing says birthdays like eating a chicken carved tableside after it has been extracted from a loaf of bread.
 This is the ancient tradition of kings (that’s what we’ve decided anyway), and you should continue it as a way to mark your age.
 Even if pretending you’re a king isn’t your thing, Nomica’s Japanese fusion food is fantastic, the sake list is inappropriately long, and said chicken cooked inside a loaf of bread is unreal.
 Party on.